Demo · Build · Transform · Enjoy

 What a big difference, despite all the fixtures remaining in place.

-We added a wall to section off the mudroom (on the right) and hide the refrigerator from view when entering from the backdoor.
+We added a wall to section off the mudroom (on the right) and hide the refrigerator from view when entering from the back door.

 An open makeshift counter under the window was replaced by cabinetry and a farmhouse sink.

 These “before” and “during” images show the impact of removing arguing doors and widening entryways.
-More natural light comes in from the breakfast room and the new back door windows.

 We replaced an original built-in with an update that maintains the home’s character and opens up the kitchen.